jueyang/know-your-tools/week2.md

 http://stackoverflow.com/questions/11816424/understanding-the-basics-of-git-and-github

-In short, you are using `git` as a tool to track your changes, and `GitHub` as a service to 1) see these changes in a UI 2) collaborate with other people.
-Know that, yes, your building will be on the GitHub servers for now.
+In short, you are using `git` as a tool to track your changes, and `GitHub` as a service to:

+1. see these changes in a UI, and
+2. collaborate with other people.

+Know that, yes, your building will be on the GitHub servers (aka, _cloud_, which we will demystify over the course of this c lass) if you use it.

 ![](http://i.giphy.com/x4O0fjpQfoBZS.gif)